rsdoiel/antenna/north_america.md

 date: 2025-05-27, from: The Contrarian

-Tuesday: Protests in Pennsylvania, California, Michigan, and Turkey, planning for upcoming protests, and more.
+Wednesday: Protests in New Jersey, Tennessee, and Scotland, Tesla Takedowns, planning for upcoming protests, and more.

 <br>